grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 ### General safety precautions

+> [!WARNING]
-Always follow these general safety precautions when servicing a Microsoft Surface device:
+> Always follow these general safety precautions when servicing a Microsoft Surface device:

-- **Repairing electronic devices can be hazardous.** Activities might result in electric shock, fire, serious injury, death, or property damage.
-Only proceed if you're technically experienced and have the required tools and knowledge.
+- **Repairing electronic devices can be hazardous.** Opening and/or repairing any electronic device can present a risk of electric shock, fire, serious personal injury, death, damage to the device or other property, and/or other hazards.
+Exercise caution when undertaking the repair activities described in this Guide.
+The repair activities identified in this Guide should only be undertaken by technically inclined individuals with the knowledge, experience, and specialized tools required to repair Microsoft devices.

-- **Use caution when working with batteries.** Mishandling batteries can lead to fire or explosion.
-Only open device enclosures as instructed in this guide.
+- **Use caution when working with batteries.** Improper use or handling of devices or their batteries may result in fire or explosion.
+Only open the enclosure on a device as outlined in this Guide.

-- **Do not heat, puncture, crush, or burn devices or batteries.** Avoid exposing devices to direct sunlight or extreme temperatures (outside the range of 0°C to 60°C / 32°F to 140°F).
-Doing so can cause thermal failure or injury.
+- **Do not heat, puncture, mutilate, or dispose of devices or their batteries in fire.** Do not leave or charge devices in direct sunlight or expose devices or their batteries to temperatures outside the recommended operating range of 0°C to 60°C/32°F to 140°F for an extended period.
+Doing so can result in battery failure, electric shock, fire, serious personal injury, death, and/or damage to the device or other property.

-- **Wear protective gear.** We recommend using protective eyewear and gloves during disassembly and reassembly.
+- **Wear protective gear.** We recommend wearing protective eyewear and gloves when disassembling/re-assembling a device.

-- **Keep your workspace clean.** Regularly remove dust, debris, and abrasives to avoid damage to components.
+- **Keep your workspace clean.** Clean your work surface regularly to remove debris and abrasive particles.

-- **Avoid conductive accessories.** Remove watches, bracelets, and rings while working to prevent electrical shorts or battery damage.
+- **Avoid conductive accessories.** While working on devices, avoid the use of clothing accessories such as bracelets, rings, or watches that can cause electrical shorts and/or damage the battery.

-- **Organize components during disassembly.** As you remove each subassembly, place it—and any screws—away from the immediate workspace.
+- **Organize components during disassembly.** As you remove each subassembly from the device, place the subassembly (and all accompanying screws) away from the work area to prevent damage to the device or to the subassembly.

-- **Do not proceed if the battery is damaged.** This includes signs of leaking, swelling, or folding.
-See the [Thermal event guidance](#actions-to-take-in-a-thermal-event) or contact Microsoft for instructions.
+- **Do not proceed if the battery is damaged.** If battery damage (e.g., leaking, expansion, folds or other) is discovered during device repair or if the battery is impacted or damaged during replacement, DO NOT proceed.
+Refer to the [Actions to take in case of a Thermal Event](#actions-to-take-in-a-thermal-event) section or contact Microsoft directly for proper device disposition.

+- **Use genuine AC power supply.** Always select and use a genuine AC power supply and AC power cord for your Microsoft device.
+A genuine Microsoft power supply unit is provided with every device.
+Failure to take the following steps during device repair or component replacement can result in serious personal injury or death from electric shock or in damage to your device.

+- **Use standard power outlet.** Use only AC power provided by a standard (mains) wall outlet.
+Do not use non-standard power sources, such as generators or inverters, even if the voltage and frequency appear acceptable.

+- **Proper disposal** Do not dispose of your old device in a household garbage can or recycling bin.
+Refer to the [Environmental compliance requirements](surface-environmental-compliance.md) for electronic waste management guidelines.

 > [!TIP]
 > For more safety information, visit [aka.ms/surface-safety](https://aka.ms/surface-safety) or open the **Surface app** from the Start menu by typing **Surface** in the search box.